kpshek/mm2pwd/README.md

 [bitwise operations](http://en.wikipedia.org/wiki/Bitwise_operation).

 In the 25 bits, there are 5 words of 5 bits each where each word represents a row in the grid.
 The entire 25-bit password is thus comprised of the words A E D C B (using little endian).
-So, the first word (lowest 5 bits) are the 5 bits of the row B and the last word (bits 20-25) are the 5 bits of row A.
+So, the first word (lowest 5 bits) is the 5 bits of the row B and the last word (bits 20-25) are the 5 bits of row A.

 ### Words 1-4 (bits 1-20) ###